apache/flink-web/reviewing-prs.md

 Please see the [Pull Request Review Guide](https://flink.apache.org/reviewing-prs.html) if you have questions about the review process.
 ```

-Reviewers should tick off the boxes (in order) to indicate the progress of the review.
+Reviewers can instruct the bot to tick off the boxes (in order) to indicate the progress of the review.

+For approving the description of the contribution, mention the bot with `@flinkbot approve contribution`.
+This works similarly with `consensus`, `architecture` and `quality`.

+For approving all aspects, put a new comment with `@flinkbot approve all` into the pull request.

+The syntax for requiring attention is `@flinkbot attention @username1 [@username2 ..]`.